apache/druid/docs/development/extensions-core/mysql.md

   druid.metadata.storage.connector.password=diurd
   ```

+If using MariaDB, `druid.metadata.mysql.driver.driverClassName=org.mariadb.jdbc.Driver` must also be set.

 ## Encrypting MySQL connections
   This extension provides support for encrypting MySQL connections.
 To get more information about encrypting MySQL connections using TLS/SSL in general, please refer to this [guide](https://dev.mysql.com/doc/refman/5.7/en/using-encrypted-connections.html).